Home

 Random image

-the Savants* are the ones who CAN’T change for another person.
+the Old Souls* are the ones who CAN’T change for another person.
 They make TEMPORARY and COSMETIC adjustments, they try to make the current situation as pleasant and tolerable as possible by being as flexible as possible about things NOW, but they will NOT change permanently if it doesn’t benefit them directly.
 The way they think is a subconscious understanding of their eternal soul: Look.
 I am millions of years old.
 You are but a temporary obstacle in my way.
 I won’t make permanent changes in myself over a temporary obstacle.

 Brick walls

-In other words, still: the Savants* are like brick walls, they won’t attack you, but if you attack them, you’ll wind up changing, not them.
+In other words, still: the Old Souls* are like brick walls, they won’t attack you, but if you attack them, you’ll wind up changing, not them.
 If you would take a metaphorical sledgehammer on them, they’ll find a way to turn themselves temporarily into a liquid to amount your efforts into nothing.
 Once you run out of puff, they’ll be back to who they always were before you started.
 They are not slow to learn how to please you, they have 0 intent of pleasing you.

 Subscribe to get a Daily Message